Zaïko Langa Langa: 1990–2002: from Ici ça va...Fungola Motema to Euréka!

-During the summer of 1996, the band's then-current lineup established its now-traditional annual European tour, using Brussels as their main base of operations.
+During the summer of 1996, the band's then-current lineup established its traditional annual European tour, using Brussels as their main base of operations.
 From Brussels, the group was able to easily reach the public spread across Belgium, France, Germany, Switzerland, England, and even as far as Spain and Portugal.
 Brussels also provided convenient access to Paris, where the group carried out several recording sessions.
 In late 1996, they released Sans Issue for Sun Records.
 The 10-track album was followed by Backline Lesson One, released in April 1997 under the Sonima Music label.
 These projects came on the heels of the band's 1995 Avis de Recherche, which had achieved significant commercial and critical success.
 Building on that momentum, Zaïko Langa Langa refined its stage show to incorporate new songs as well as an array of dynamic and innovative dance routines that reinforced its reputation as one of the most electrifying live acts in Congolese music.
 The core ensemble for the 1996 European concerts included twenty-one members.
 Among the performances that year, they delivered shows on 20 September and 13 December 1996 at Melkweg in Amsterdam; 7 October 1996 at the Berdux center in Munich; and at the Aquaboulevard in Paris.
 In addition, the band performed at the Grand Hôtel de Kinshasa in 1996 to celebrate their annual anniversary concert.
 The following year, in 1997, they appeared again at the Salle de la Madeleine in Brussels.
-Upon their return to Kinshasa, Zaïko Langa Langa obtained lucrative contracts with Castel Beer in 1997.
-They also recruited young musicians to rejuvenate their lineup, including vocalists Willy Bula, Lassa Landu, Deo Brondo and guitarists Daniel 6000 and Rocky Blanchard.
+Upon their return to Kinshasa, Zaïko Langa Langa recruited young musicians to rejuvenate their lineup, including vocalists Willy Bula, Lassa Landu, Deo Brondo and guitarists Daniel 6000 and Rocky Blanchard.
 Their new album, Nous y Sommes, released on 2 April 1998, was recorded in Kinshasa, at Studio Ndiaye.
 The band arrived in Paris in 1999, they performed at the Cannes Film Festival in May, then they recorded the album Poison, which was released towards the end of 1999.
-Shortly before the recording of the album, three eminent members, Meridjo Belobi, Oncle Bapius, and Modeste Modikilo, seceded from the band to establish Zaïko Langa Langa Universel.
+Shortly before the recording of the album, Meridjo Belobi, Oncle Bapius, and Modeste Modikilo, left the band to establish Zaïko Langa Langa Universel.
 Despite this, Zaïko Langa Langa continued to tour internationally, performing in Paris and the Benelux.
 During this time, a documentary was made about Zaïko Langa Langa, titled Zaïko Langa Langa, le goût du travail bien fait, directed by Yves Billon.

-On 20 April 2001, the band issued a three-track maxi-single titled ...
-Feeling ... through JPS Production, a Cameroonian Paris-based label founded by Jean-Pierre Saah.
-The maxi-single featured "Daniel" and "Tshibawu", written by Jossart N'Yoka Longo, and "Moti Pole-Pole", by Jean-Marie Motingia. ...
-Feeling ... achieved great success in Kinshasa and Brazzaville, topping local charts within two weeks of release.
+On 20 April 2001, the band issued a three-track maxi-single titled Feeling through JPS Production, a Cameroonian Paris-based label founded by Jean-Pierre Saah.
+The maxi-single featured "Daniel" and "Tshibawu", written by Jossart N'Yoka Longo, and "Moti Pole-Pole", by Jean-Marie Motingia.
+Feeling achieved great success in Kinshasa and Brazzaville, topping local charts within two weeks of release.
 The accompanying music videos were also produced by JPS, who managed production for both the band and N'Yoka Longo himself.
-Its success was widely attributed to N'Yoka Longo's leadership and the energy of the "Laser attack" team, such as Strelly Mikobi, Prince de Bel'air, Marcel, Tiro, and Bijana, whose teamwork helped revitalize the band after a difficult period marked by member departures.
+Its success was widely attributed to N'Yoka Longo's leadership and the energy of the Attaque Laser (also called The Boys) singers lineup, such as Strelly Mikobi, Prince Bela, Marcel Bakenda, Thiro Mulunda, and Bidjana Vangu, whose teamwork helped revitalize the band after a period marked by member departures.